 - Go give money to the bell-ringer at the grocery store

 These notes don’t always generate the most initial excitement, but they 100% create the longest lasting impact.
-A year later, the only Advent item still coming up in discussion among my kids is going out for peppermint milkshakes and paying for the car behind us in the drive-thru.
+Years later, the Advent item that still comes up the most with my kids is going out for peppermint milkshakes and paying for the car behind us in the drive-thru.

 “You lucked out, Mom!
 They only ordered a coffee.
 What if they had ordered dinner for 20?
 Are we gonna do that again this year?
 Won’t it be fun to see what they order.
 What if it’s a huge dinner?”

-For our family, the Advent calendar has been a powerful way to show the power of both giving and receiving well because we can reinforce those lessons over 24 normal-ish days rather than one hyper-excited day — I’m talking about Christmas, just in case there’s any confusion.
+For our family, the Advent calendar has been a powerful way to show the power of giving back, gratitude and family fun.

 The point is that this entire ritual takes approximately 60 seconds every morning, but it’s the first thing on my kids’ mind when they come down the stairs.